Monitoring and RESEARCH

 By placing remote wildlife cameras and non-invasive hair snagging stations in areas that carnivores frequent, we can gather information to learn about the local grizzly bears, black bears and sometimes even wolves and cougars.
-We do this as part of a broader carnivore monitoring collaboration, led by Coastal First Nations, the Raincoast Conservation Foundation, and the Spirit Bear Research Foundation.
+We discover where they roam and how they behave, while providing added value to local ecotourism and school programs.

 We share wildlife cameras with local school programs in the coast to encourage students to learn about their carnivore neighbours and be stewards of the region.
 Contact us at email@example.com if you are interested in participating as a contributor or educator in this program.